jacekturek/MACHINE_LEARN_LINK_ASSESMENT/development_model.md

 - check the selected links against marketing criteria

 The risk planning phase:
-- check the relevance of the link and the quality of the found web-page
+- check the relevance of the link and the quality of the found web-pages